ruigaohank/unboxed_ecommerce/README.md

     <sub>Loyalty customers surpassed non-loyalty customers across all key sales metrics in North America in 2022.</sub>
 </p>

 **Note:** SQL was used to conduct the analyses for the following insights.
-The script containing the SQL queries can be found [here](https://github.com/ruiruigao/unboxed_ecommerce/blob/main/stakeholder_townhall_questions.sql).
+The SQL queries are documented in [this script](https://github.com/ruiruigao/unboxed_ecommerce/blob/main/stakeholder_townhall_questions.sql).

 ### Product performance

 * _Overall product performance_: Overall, 4 out of the company's 8 product offerings (27in 4K Gaming Monitor, Apple Airpods Headphones, Macbook Air Laptop, ThinkPad Laptop) accounted for **96% of the total revenue** earned across all years.
-The Apple Airpods Headphones are the company's best-selling product, accounting for 45% of all sales for a total revenue of $7.7M.
-Revenue-wise, the 27in 4K Gaming Monitor is the most profitable product, accounting for $9.9M in total revenue.
+The Apple Airpods Headphones are the company's best-selling product, accounting for **45% of all sales for a total revenue of $7.7M**.
+Revenue-wise, the 27in 4K Gaming Monitor is the most profitable product, accounting for **$9.9M in total revenue**.

-* _Positive association between AOV and refund rate_: Higher-ticket items (Macbook Air Laptop, ThinkPad Laptop, Apple iPhone) also had the highest refund rates (ranging from 7.6% - 11.7%), potentially because customers may be more likely to seek out a refund when they are unsatisfied with an expensive product.
+* _Positive relationship between AOV and refund rate_: Higher-ticket items (Macbook Air Laptop, ThinkPad Laptop, Apple iPhone) also had the highest refund rates (ranging from 7.6% - 11.7%), potentially because customers may be more likely to seek out a refund when they are unsatisfied with an expensive product.

-* _Brand dominance_: Apple was the best-selling brand in every region, driving 40% - 51% of the company's total sales across regions (highest: EMEA at 51%; lowest: LATAM at 40%).
+* _Brand dominance_: Apple was the best-selling brand in every region, driving 40% - 51% of the company's sales in each region (highest: EMEA at 51%; lowest: LATAM at 40%).

 ### Operational efficiency

-* _Overall efficiency across regions_: In general, the company's delivery times lag behind the average delivery speed of 2-4 days that are offered by some peer companies.
+* _Overall efficiency across regions_: In general, Unboxed's delivery times lag behind the average delivery speed of 2-4 days offered by its competitors.
 Orders from customers in EMEA and APAC took an average of 7.6 days to be delivered, compared to 7.5 days and 7.4 days for NA and LATAM customers, respectively.
-The discrepancy between delivery times across regions appears to be mainly attributable to differences in order shipping times -- orders from EMEA and APAC spent longer periods in processing before being shipped out, compared to orders from NA and LATAM.
+The discrepancy between delivery times across regions appears to be mainly due to differences in order shipping times -- orders from EMEA and APAC had longer delays before shipment, compared to orders from NA and LATAM.

-* On average, delivery times were the same for non-loyalty program customers as well as loyalty program customers.
-There is an opportunity to incentivize loyalty program signup by reducing the delivery times for loyalty program customers.
+* On average, delivery times were the same for non-loyalty program customers and loyalty program customers.
+There may be an opportunity to incentivize loyalty program signup by reducing the delivery times for loyalty program customers.

-* Quarter-to-quarter, there were more frequent fluctuations in average shipping times (ranging from 1.7 to 3.2 days), while transit time remained generally consistent (range from 5.4 to 5.6 days).
-Because time in transit accounts for the bulk of overall delivery time, reductions in transit time would lead to the greatest improvements in operational efficiency.
+* Quarter-to-quarter, there were more frequent fluctuations in average shipping times (ranging from 1.7 to 3.2 days), while transit time remained generally consistent (ranging from 5.4 to 5.6 days).
+Because time in transit accounts for the bulk of the overall delivery time, meaningful reductions in transit time would greatly improve operational efficiency.

 ### Marketing channel performance

 * _Overall performance across regions_: The top two most effective marketing channels for each region were 1) direct marketing and 2) email campaigns, both by number of purchases as well as revenue generated.
 In North America, the company's biggest market, direct marketing drove **over 31K orders for a total of $8.8M in revenue**.
-Email marketing was a far second, driving $1.4M in revenue.
-Social media was the least effective channel for all regions, accounting for only $150K in revenue in the company's largest market.
+Email marketing was a far second, driving **$1.4M in revenue**.
+Social media was the least effective channel in all regions, driving **only $150K** in the company's largest market.

 * For orders placed on mobile, social media and affiliate marketing were most effective at driving more expensive purchases, with an AOV of $87 and $71, respectively.
-In contrast, for orders placed on the website, the most effective channels for driving more expensive purchases were affiliate and direct marketing at AOVs of $329 and $307, respectively.
+For orders placed on the website, the most effective channels for driving more expensive purchases were affiliate and direct marketing at AOVs of $329 and $307, respectively.

-* Direct marketing had the biggest share of customers enrolled in the loyalty program (over 23K loyalty program customers).
+* The biggest share of loyalty program customers came through the direct marketing channel (ADD PERCENT).
 However, email marketing had the highest average loyalty program signup rate across all years, with almost 50% of email-marketed customers enrolling in the loyalty program.

 ---
 ## Recommendations

+The following recommendations are based on the insights above and relate to different teams:

-* **Marketing team:** We would recommend the marketing team to continue with the loyalty program, since this segment of customers has been placing more orders, as well as more expensive orders, than non-loyalty customers in recent years.
-We would also recommend investigating reasons for why email marketing is particularly effective at driving loyalty program signup and use these findings to further optimize future email marketing campaigns to encourage more signups.
+* **Marketing team:** We recommend continuing with the loyalty program, since this segment of customers has been placing more orders, as well as more expensive orders, than non-loyalty customers in recent years.
+We also recommend investigating reasons for why email marketing is particularly effective at driving loyalty program signup and using these findings to further optimize future email marketing campaigns to encourage continued signups.
 Based on our findings, direct marketing is by far the most effective method at driving number of sales and total revenue, and therefore should be allocated the most budget and resources.

-* **Operations:** We would recommend the operations team to investigate ways to increase shipping times for EMEA and APAC customer orders, as well as consider how to reduce overall delivery time to boost customer retention, especially if competitors are offering shorter delivery times.
+* **Operations team:** We recommend investigating ways to increase shipping times for EMEA and APAC customer orders, as well as considering how to reduce overall delivery time to boost customer retention, especially if competitors are offering shorter delivery times.
 There may also be an opportunity for crossfunctional collaboration between the marketing and operations teams to engage and retain loyalty program customers by offering shorter delivery times to this segment of customers.

 * **Product/inventory management:** We would recommend further in-depth analysis to understand why the 4 top-performing products are successful and consider expanding offerings based on these anchor products, such as accessories that can be paired with these products to enhance their performance or useability.
 Given the company's reliance on these 4 core products, inventory levels should be optimized for these products to reduce stockouts and maximize sales opportunities.